electroly/sqlnotebook/CONTRIBUTING.md

 ## How to update SQLite

 - Download the amalgamation and documentation zips from the SQLite website.
 - Update `ps1/Update-Deps.ps1` with the URLs.
-Use `Get-FileHash` to produce the SHA-256 hashes.
+Right-click the two zips in Explorer and use CRC SHA > SHA-256 to produce the SHA-256 hashes.
 - Run `ps1/Update-Deps.ps1`.
 - Build the app and fix any errors.
+- Read the release notes.
+The grammar may have changed, which needs to be reflected in `SqliteGrammar.cs`.

 ## How to release a new version